GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 The subsequently introduced Color CRTs display multiple colors through the use of red, green, and blue phosphors.
 They create white by activating all three phosphors simultaneously.
+With the advent of more sophisticated <abbr title="What You See Is What You Get">WYSIWYG</abbr>
+[desktop publishing](https://en.wikipedia.org/wiki/Desktop_publishing),
-With the advent of more sophisticated *What You See Is What You Get* (WYSIWYG) [desktop publishing](https://en.wikipedia.org/wiki/Desktop_publishing), the idea of making the virtual document resemble a physical sheet of paper became popular.
+the idea of making the virtual document resemble a physical sheet of paper became popular.